Home > News > What Should I Know Before Using a Balance Transfer?

-You may assume that because there is a 0% balance transfer advertised for a certain period that you won’t be charged anything and it’s an awesome deal.
+You may assume that because there is a 0% balance transfer advertised for a certain period that you won’t be charged anything.
 However, it is essential to make sure you read the fine print.
-Sometimes the annual card fee may be higher than usual and you don’t want to be adding more debt to your books.
+Sometimes the annual card fee may be higher than usual, and you don’t want to be adding more debt to your books.

 Once you have your new balance transferred interest rate card, avoid using it for new purchases.
 This is the loophole that gets most people and in turn, typically makes the banks a lot of money.